 - Jabra Elite 4 Active: Not to be confused with the Jabra Elite 4, this one has a greater IP57 rating with less impressive noise canceling.
 However, it’s still a great set for $89.99 at Jabra.

-- JLab Epic Air Sport ANC: Okay, this set of earphones is an epically good deal and sells for $89.98 at Amazon.
-You get some premium features like top-notch ANC, an ear hook design, and relatively a consumer-friendly sound.
+- JLab Epic Air Sport ANC: Okay, this set of earphones is an epically good deal and sells for $89 at Amazon.
+You get some premium features like top-notch ANC, an ear hook design, and a relatively consumer-friendly sound.
 The touch controls aren’t great, and neither is the mic quality, but if you can overlook those things, you’ll love these buds.

-- OnePlus Buds Z: If you like the design of the original Apple AirPods, but want something that seals to your ears, you should check out these budget buds for $49.99 at Newegg.
+- OnePlus Buds Z: If you like the design of the original Apple AirPods but want something that seals your ears, you should check out these budget buds for on the product’s website.
 They have an IPX4 rating, quick charging, support the AAC codec, and good mic quality.

 - OnePlus Buds Z2: This set of earbuds merits an IP55 rating, and you can use either bud in mono mode.
 When you buy the Buds Z2, you get access to Bluetooth 5.2, which opens the door for LE Audio support.
-These Buds Z2 has good noise cancelling, especially for the price of $49.99 at Amazon, but it limits you to SBC and AAC streaming.
+These Buds Z2 has good noise canceling, especially for the price of $99 at Amazon, but it limits you to SBC and AAC streaming.

-- TCL MOVEAUDIO S600: If you don’t mind the AirPods-like look and feel of TCL’s earbuds, you’ll enjoy the premium features at an affordable price ($109.99 at Amazon) like a bit of ANC, an IP54 rating, and wireless charging.
+- TCL MOVEAUDIO S600: If you want the AirPods look and feel, you’ll enjoy the premium features at an affordable price ($99 at Amazon) like a bit of ANC, an IP54 rating, and wireless charging.